kalpak92/Twitter_Simulator/README.md

-# Project4
+# Project 4.1

 **Twitter Clone Part 1**

 ## Group Members
-Sagnik Ghosh  UFID 3343-6044 <br />
+- Sagnik Ghosh  UFID 3343-6044
-Kalpak Seal  UFID 8241-7219
+- Kalpak Seal  UFID 8241-7219

-## HOW TO RUN
+## Project Execution

-unzip the project <br />
+- unzip the project
-in the directory run epmd -d <br />
+- in the directory run
+    ```
+    epmd -d
+    ```

-for starting the Server <br />
+- Start the Server
+    ```
+    mix escript.build
-/project4 <br />
+    /project4

-for starting the Simulator (clients) <br />
+    ```

+- Start the Clients
+    ```
-/project4 serverIP numClients <br />
+    /project4 serverIP numClients

-for running the tests <br />
+    ```

+## Unit Test execution

-In the project directory enter command 'mix test' <br />
+-   In the project directory enter command `mix test`

-Tweets received at the server will be logged on the console on the engine window along with the tweet ID. <br />
+Tweets received at the server will be logged on the console on the engine window along with the tweet ID.

 Tweets received by the users will be logged on the console on the simulator window.

 ## What is working
-Twitter Engine : <br />
+Twitter Engine :.
-    Register account and delete account <br />
+- Register account and delete account.
-    Subscribe to other users according to Zipf distribution <br />
+- Subscribe to other users according to Zipf distribution.
-    Tweet endlessly <br />
+- Tweet endlessly.
-    Retweet the tweets received randomly <br />
+- Retweet the tweets received randomly.
-    Query Tweets <br />
+- Query Tweets.
-    Query Tweets by mentions <br />
+- Query Tweets by mentions.
-    Query Tweets by Hashtag <br />
+- Query Tweets by Hashtag.
-    Receive Live tweets
+- Receive Live tweets

-Simulator : <br />
+### Runner Module Utility
-    Subscribing users according to Zipf Distribution <br />
+- Subscribing users according to Zipf Distribution.
-    Setting the frequency of tweets according to Zipf (more popular tweets more frequently) <br />
+- Setting the frequency of tweets according to Zipf (more popular tweets more frequently).
-    Retweet randomly any of the received tweet.
-This may include a tweet from someone the user follows, a tweet where the user is mentioned or a tweet queried from a hashtag. <br />
+- Retweet randomly any of the received tweet.
+This may include a tweet from someone the user follows, a tweet where the user is mentioned or a tweet queried from a hashtag..
-    Period of Live connection and disconnection
+- Period of Live connection and disconnection